 Did you know that you should hold the brush head at a 45 degree angle to your teeth and gums?

-Here at Electric Teeth we have tested many different brushes and each month update our list of best electric toothbrushes, available to help you decide on the right one for you.
+Here at Electric Teeth we have tested many different brushes and each month update the best electric toothbrushes, available to help you decide on the right one for you.
 The good news is that you need not spend all that much to enjoy the benefits they bring.

 Brushing the teeth alone leaves up to 40% of the tooth surface untouched, this is where interdental brushes and dental floss come in.

 Each work best for different people and different scenarios, but interdental brushes are now the gold standard.

 They are more expensive, but most people find them considerably more convenient and easier to use than dental floss.